johnnybigoo/00SR_Ruby_on_Rails/README.md

 Since there’s no database, we will create a plain Ruby model using ActiveModel and handle JSON file storage.

 **How to run the test suite**
+To perform the tests, clone or fork the project and run the command:

+>rails test